openmultiplayer/web/docs/tutorials/stringmanipulation.md

-Sometimes, working with colors can prove to be quite the labor, It’s not that easy to go around remembering all of those long hexadecimal numbers like no big deal, You should always have a reference to go back to, there are plenty of online color pickers you can use, you can simply g.oogle “_color picker_”, and choose between thousands of them, let me do that on you if you don’t mind, [here’s a simple tool](https://www.webpagefx.com/web-design/color-picker/) that I recommend using when working with colors.
+Sometimes, working with colors can prove to be quite the labor, It’s not that easy to go around remembering all of those long hexadecimal numbers like no big deal, You should always have a reference to go back to, there are plenty of online color pickers you can use, you can simply google “_color picker_”, and choose between thousands of them, let me do that on you if you don’t mind, [here’s a simple tool](https://www.webpagefx.com/web-design/color-picker/) that I recommend using when working with colors.